Webinar Materials: A Guide to Consumer & Economic Civil Legal Advocacy for Survivors

 To effectively advocate for remedies that balance economic and physical safety considerations, consumer lawyers need to identify whether their client is a survivor of domestic violence and acquire an understanding of the risks and needs arising out of their client’s experience.
 This document is intended to assist consumer lawyers in determining who, among their clients, is a survivor of domestic violence in order to enhance legal representation and advocacy.

-Building Partnerships to Enhance Consumer Rights for Domestic Violence Survivors
+Building Partnerships to Enhance Consumer Rights for Survivors: An Assessment & Resource Tool

 February 20, 2013